lotusatease/ifosslawbook/Spain.md

 copyright infringement for commercial purposes (“for profit” motive), with specific emphasis on removing TPMs[^26].

-Unprotected software and public domain software {#sec_spain_Unprotectedsoftwareandpublicdomainsoftware}
+Unprotected software and public domain software
 -----------------------------------------------

 As set forth above, only software that is original in the sense that it